Performance of the Kalman Filter and Smoother for Benchmark Studies: Simulation Results

 \section{Simulation Results}

-We consider a 2D tracking problem with the deterministic target trajectory given in Fig.~\ref{fig:true_target_trajectory}.
-The deterministic state trajectory is composed of kinematic data of the target at time instants $k=0,\ldots,K$, where $K=3821$ for the specific problem with sampling period $T = 0.05$\,s.
+We consider a 2D tracking problem with the deterministic target trajectory shown in Fig.~\ref{fig:true_target_trajectory}, which is the trajectory~6 from the benchmark scenarios in~\cite{BlairWKB1998}.
+The deterministic state trajectory consists of the kinematic data of the target at time instants $k=0,\ldots,K$, where $K=3760$ for the considered problem with sampling period $T = 0.05$\,s.

-The true state vector $\xbbar_k\triangleq \left [ \bar{\p}_{x,k},\,\bar{\p}_{y,k},\,\bar{\v}_{x,k},\,\bar{\v}_{y,k} \right]^\t$ is composed of true positions $\bar{\p}_{x,k}$, $\bar{\p}_{y,k}$, and true velocities $\bar{\v}_{x,k}$, $\bar{\v}_{y,k}$ illustrated in Fig.~\ref{fig:true_target_positionandvelocities}.
+The true state vector $\xbbar_k\triangleq \left[ \bar{\p}_{x,k},\,\bar{\p}_{y,k},\,\bar{\v}_{x,k},\,\bar{\v}_{y,k} \right]^\t$ is composed of true positions $\bar{\p}_{x,k}$, $\bar{\p}_{y,k}$, and true velocities $\bar{\v}_{x,k}$, $\bar{\v}_{y,k}$ illustrated in Fig.~\ref{fig:true_target_positionandvelocities}.

-The position measurements $\yb_k$, $k=0,\ldots,K$, are obtained by corrupting the true positions $\bar{\p}_{x,k}$, $\bar{\p}_{y,k}$ of the target with a zero-mean Gaussian measurement noise using~\eqref{eqn:true_measurement_model} with the following parameters.
+The position measurements $\yb_k$, $k=0,\ldots,K$, are obtained by corrupting the true target positions $\bar{\p}_{x,k}$, $\bar{\p}_{y,k}$ of the target with zero-mean Gaussian measurement noise using~\eqref{eqn:true_measurement_model} with the following parameters.

 where $\bar{\sigma}^2_x=2000\,\mathrm{m}^2$ and $\bar{\sigma}^2_y=\,2000\,\mathrm{m}^2$ are the true measurement noise variances.